davidmalcolm/gcc-python-plugin/docs/basics.rst

       Get all variables in this compilation unit as a list of :py:class:`gcc.Variable`

+.. py:class:: gcc.Variable

+   Wrapper around GCC's `struct varpool_node`, representing a variable in the code being compiled.

+   .. py:attribute:: decl

+      The declaration of this variable, as a :py:class:`gcc.Tree`

 .. py:function:: gccutils.get_variables_as_dict()

       Get a dictionary of all variables, where the keys are the variable names